cristiaaan/HACKATON-OPENAI-TEAM-REVOLUTIC/README.md

 # Instructions
 ## 01. Executing "pip install -r requirements.txt" (or pip3)
 ## 02. search string => 'openai.api_key  = "INSERT_YOU_API_KEY"' and change from "YOU_API_KEY"
+## 03. Create directory /static on root path this proyect
-## 03. Executing "uvicorn main:app --reload" to launch backend.
+## 04. Executing "uvicorn main:app --reload" to launch backend.